bgermann/cforms2/readme.txt

 Some things are to be done:

+* add a Gutenberg equivalent of the editor plugin
 * filter user input better
 * rework multi-part forms to be independent from PHP sessions
 * refactoring with object oriented approach